Ling Ling Chang

 Ling Ling Chang (born July 24, 1976) is an American politician who formerly served in the California State Senate, representing the 29th district, encompassing parts of Los Angeles, Orange, and San Bernardino counties.
 Prior to being elected to the state Senate, she was a Diamond Bar City Councilwoman and a state Assemblywoman for the 55th district.
 Chang is a Republican.
 She was also the first Taiwanese-born American elected to the state Assembly, and was the only Asian American woman in the California Legislature during her terms in office.

 In 2016, Chang was a candidate for California's 29th State Senate district, losing the general election very narrowly to Democrat Josh Newman.
 After Newman was recalled by voters in 2018, Chang won a plurality of votes on the recall ballot and became the state Senator for California's 29th district.
 Chang narrowly lost re-election to Josh Newman in the 2020 election.

 Early life and education

 Born in Taiwan, Chang and her family emigrated to the United States when she was three years old.
-She was raised in Diamond Bar and graduated from Diamond Bar High School.
+She was raised in Diamond Bar, California, and graduated from Diamond Bar High School.
 She studied biology at UC Riverside but did not graduate.
 She was criticized during her 2014 campaign for claims that she attended Harvard University when she was in fact taking online classes through Harvard Extension School, the university's online extension program which is open to the general public.